Mateo Bajamich: Loan to Huracán

 On 28 January 2022, Bajamich was again loaned out by Houston.
 He returned to Argentina, joining Huracán on loan for the season with Huracán holding a purchase option.
 Bajamich made his debut for Huracán on 15 February, coming off the bench in a 3–2 loss to Estudiantes de la Plata in a Copa de la Liga Profesional match.
 Bajamich made 9 appearances while with Huracán, all in the Copa de La Liga Profesional.

 On 7 November 2022, Houston declined Bajamich's contract option for 2023, making him a free agent.

 Estudiantes de Río Cuarto

 On 16 January 2023, Bajamich signed with Estudiantes de Río Cuarto in Primera Nacional.
 He made his debut for Estudiantes (RC) on 11 February, coming off the bench in a 2–0 loss to CA Temperley.
 On 17 February, Bajamich scored his first goal for el Celeste in a 2–2 draw with San Telmo.
+He ended the season with 8 goals in 38 appearances to help Estudiantes finish 4th in the league, plus 3 more appearances in the Copa Argentina where they reached the round of 16.

+Atlético Tucumán

+On 11 January 2024, Bajamich signed with Atlético Tucumán to return to the Primera División.
+He made his debut for El Decano on 25 January as a sub during a 1–1 draw with Rosario Central in the Copa de la Liga Profesional.
+His first goal for the club came on 31 March during a 1–1 draw against Independiente in the Copa de la Liga.
+He scored his first 2 career Primera División goals on 22 September in a 2–4 loss to Belgrano.
+Bajamich ended the season with 7 goals in 41 games across all competitions.

 Personal life

 Born in Argentina, Bajamich is of Croatian descent.
 In 1921, his great-grandfather Mariano Bajamich (Marin Bajamić) left Trnbusi, Croatia (then part of Yugoslavia) and moved to Argentina where he married a Spaniard named Carmen.
-Bajamich expressed his desire to play for the Croatian national team.
+Bajamich expressed his desire to play for the Croatia national team.
 In 2020, he received the Croatian citizenship.